 Part of any investment strategy is the ability to make good, knowledgeable investment decisions.
-The “set it and forget it” approach to DCA can have the effect of making an investor vulnerable to what is actually happening with their investment, because they are not actively involved.
+The “set it and forget it” approach to dollar-cost averaging can have the effect of making an investor vulnerable to what is actually happening with their investment because they are not actively involved.

 Is Dollar-Cost Averaging a Good Strategy for You?

 Understanding and implementing any investment strategy is based on a number of different factors.
 Here are some things to consider if you’re thinking of using DCA as an investment strategy.

 - If you’re new to investing and want to minimize the emotional aspects of investing, want to take a more passive approach and want to start investing with small sums of money, DCA may be the right place to start.

 - If you want to be actively involved in your investments – trading stocks on a regular basis, purchasing different types of securities, and have a large sum of money to invest, DCA may be too passive for you.

 - Dollar-Cost Averaging can be used as a single investment strategy on its own.
 However, it doesn’t mean that you can’t have other investment strategies to complete your overall investment portfolio.
 For example, you could use a DCA strategy for your 401k and IRA accounts, but use another strategy, such as a dividend investment strategy for purchasing stocks.

 - Wealthsimple – Automated Investing, Open an IRA Account, No Account Minimum – Great for Dollar-Cost Averaging